GrahamPaasch/netauto-foundations-lab/README.md

 A first-principles network automation course that uses the local GNS3 lab to practice real workflows.

+Live lab required
+- This course has no offline or slide-only path.
+If the lab is down, stop and restore access first.

 What you'll learn
 - Build inventory and connectivity from the live lab.
 - Collect and normalize data with SNMP, syslog, and APIs.